 Fireworks and pets

-Even though the temperatures certainly haven’t felt like summer, the season for fireworks is right around the corner.
-The Fourth of July is just a week away, along with the many festivals and family parties that will be happening this summer.
-For many people, nothing beats lounging in the backyard with good friends and family — including our four-legged members of the household — gazing at a wondrous display of lights.
+For many people nothing beats lounging in the backyard with good friends and family — including our four-legged members of the household.
 Although an exciting time for most, fireworks can be a source of great fear and danger for animals.

 Indoor-only animals can often become so frightened during fireworks displays that they take desperate measures to escape the noise, such as breaking through window or door screens.
 For this reason, you must also make certain your pet is wearing a collar and identification tag with current contact information so you can be reunited quickly if your pet does happen to escape.